ManyTinyThings/ManyTinyThingsWeb/billiards/3_differences/attraction/3_triangle_drama.markdown

 No, they all like each other equally!

-Move them around a bit and you'll notice that they don't just move towards the mouse.
-They also move or rotate around each other!
+Move them around a bit and you'll notice that they don't just move towards the pointer.
+They also **rotate** around each other!